iwasahighwayman/my-white-whale/README.md

 # Iteration #2C: Electrical transmission lines

-In order to get the front yard solar cell batteries' power to the back yard LED lighting units, i'll need to run some two-conductor insulated wire.
+In order to get the front yard solar cell batteries' power to the back yard LED lighting units, I'll need to run some two-conductor insulated wire.

 Determining the optimal diameter of the wire, called the "gage", specifically "American wire gage" (AWG), is part science and part art.